When you go on vacation, hotel accommodations are often the biggest fixed travel expense, along with flights.

 Promotions and packages usually vary by season, and you might save even more money by staying during their low season.

-13. Take a chance by booking through Hotwire or Priceline
+13. Take a chance by booking through Hotwire

 While some people might feel uncomfortable at the thought of using an opaque booking website – sometimes this offers the best deal.